arshsinghphd/FakeNewsClassifier/README.md

 DATA SOURCE:<br>
 Dataset originally compiled by <a href="https://ieeexplore.ieee.org/document/9395133">P. K. Verma, P. Agrawal, I. Amorim and R. Prodan, "WELFake: Word Embedding Over Linguistic Features for Fake News Detection," in IEEE Transactions on Computational Social Systems, vol. 8, no. 4, pp. 881-893, Aug.
 2021, doi: 10.1109/TCSS.2021.3068519.</a>

-SKILLS:<br>
-In this project I demonstrate the knowledge and understanding of building Deep Neural Network models using keras for Natural Language Processing.

 MAIN RESULT:<br>
 I am able to classify fake news with 97% accuracy using my model.